Becoming a Certified Personal Trainer in Arkansas

 Associate’s and Bachelor’s Degrees in Arkansas

-Certified personal trainers may consider obtaining a degree in physical education, fitness technology or a related field to further their careers.
+Fitness trainers in Arkansas may consider obtaining a degree in physical education, fitness technology or a related field to further their careers.
 The following schools in Arkansas offer relevant programs:

 People in this field can expect an average annual salary of $38,820 or an average hourly salary of $18.66, according to the Bureau of Labor Statistics.